 Writing the YAML

-Let’s fill in the stable-diffusion.yml file.
+Let’s fill in the stable-diffusion.yaml file.

 1